quizbowl/why/stories/tournament-director.md

 - I want to create a tournament announcement
 - I want to change the date/time of a tournament
 - I want to change the location of a tournament
-- I want to set the fee structure of the tournament
+- I want to set the fee structure of a tournament
 - I want to publicize my tournament to nearby teams
 - I want to know how many teams have signed up
 - I want to know how many buzzers there will be